All Guides About Start Here

 Pillar 1: Technical SEO

-robots.txt not blocking important pages
+robots.txt isn't blocking important pages

-No accidental noindex on public pages
+No accidental "noindex" tags on public pages

 No broken internal links (404 errors)